 - Complimentary Wi-Fi every time you fly on us

 These benefits equate to an additional $500 in value to Alaska Airlines top tier elites.
 As that’s the going cost for Alaska Lounge+ membership.
 Alaska’s wifi is about $8 per segment now or free with say T-Mobile.
-With a that in mind, I will opt for the 50,000 miles as I can usually get more than $500 in value via a premium flight redemption.
+With that in mind, I will opt for the 50,000 miles for my mvp gold 100k choice benefit, as I can usually get more than $500 in value via a premium flight redemption.

 All benefits are valid for the program year, running through December 31, 2023.
 This means those selecting lounge membership or complimentary Wi-Fi will only enjoy this benefit through the end of 2023, not longer.